civol/HDLRuby/README.md

 #### Synchronizing Sequencers for Pseudo-Parallel Execution

-While software sequencers normally execute to completion before any other code runs, they can be interrupted using the `sync` command.
-This command does not correspond to anything in hardware but can be used to simulate parallel execution of multiple sequencers.
+In software, sequencers normally run to completion before any other code is executed.
+However, you can simulate parallel execution by using the `sync` command.
+While `sync` has no hardware equivalent, it can be used in software to pause and resume sequencers in a controlled, cooperative manner.

-When a `sync` command is encountered during execution, the sequencer is paused, and execution resumes with the code that follows the sequencer’s start.
-The paused sequencer can then be resumed using the call operator or by setting its start signal to 1.

-For example, in the following code, the sequencer starts execution, then prints "stop at count=20" before resuming execution, and finally prints "end at count=40":
+When a `sync` command is encountered during execution:

+* The sequencer is paused.

+* Control is returned to the code following the sequencer's start.

+* The paused sequencer can later be resumed by either:

+  - Calling it again using the call operator (`my_seq.()`), or

+  - Setting its associated start signal to `1`.

+__Example: Pausing and Resuming a Sequencer__

+In the following example, the sequencer runs until `count` reaches 20, then pauses.
+After resuming, it continues up to 40:

 ```ruby